Providing Education Opportunities to Children in Rural Villages

 Anyone can go to the to the library and purchase books for the book bags.
-They're not expensive - about US$ 2 for each book.
+They're not expensive - about US$2.50 for each book.

-If you want to donate the cost of a complete book bag and its full complement of books, we can also arrange for you to join the Book Tuk-Tuk on a visit to a village.
+If you want to donate the cost of a complete book bag and its full complement of books, we can also arrange for you to join the Tuk-Tuk Library on a visit to a village.
+The total cost for the trip (up to 6 people) is US$300, which covers the cost of 100 books plus the hire of the tuk-tuk for the day.
 Please let us know well in advance so arrangements can be made.

 Achievements in 2013

-In 2013, Lao-Kids has been able to achieve the following for the Luang Prabang Library and district libraries and schools:
+In 2013, Lao-Kids achieved the following for the Luang Prabang Library and district libraries and schools: